 The staff at Boost will be happy to guide you through the billing process so you can spend more time getting better and less time figuring out this whole process.

-Unfortunately Alberta Health Services has not issued new contracts to physiotherapy clinics since 2011 and no new contracts will be offered until at least September 2019.
+Unfortunately Alberta Health Services has not issued new contracts to physiotherapy clinics since 2011 and given the funding cuts recently, it is unlikely that new contracts will be issued any time soon.